MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Test-MgBetaSecurityInformationProtectionSensitivityLabelApplication.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ContentFormat <String>]`: The format of the content to be labeled.
 Possible values are: file, email.
     - `[Identifier <String>]`: Identifier used for Azure Information Protection Analytics.
-    - `[Metadata <IMicrosoftGraphSecurityKeyValuePair[]>]`: Existing Microsoft Purview Information Protection metadata is passed as key-value pairs, where the key is the MSIP_Label_GUID_PropName.
+    - `[Metadata <IMicrosoftGraphSecurityKeyValuePair[]>]`: Existing Microsoft Purview Information Protection metadata is passed as key-value pairs, where the key is the MSIPLabelGUID_PropName.
       - `[Name <String>]`: Name for this key-value pair.
       - `[Value <String>]`: Value for this key-value pair.
     - `[State <String>]`: contentState